uozuAho/yatzyTopDown/dev_log/dev.log.md

 figure out the next slice next time.

-## Next slice: add dice, show correct score
+## Next slice: add dice

-I added a dice roll and an expected score to the e2e test.
+I added a dice roll to the e2e test.
 The test failed.
 All I had to do to get it to pass was to change the canned output coming from YatzyConsoleApp.
 That feels like cheating.
 Let's add another test to prevent that cheating!

+I originally decided to add dice and show the correct score for this slice, but it quickly became evident that that was too big a slice.
+I put the score display in the todo list.

 # todo

 - reduce visibility of classes/methods
+- next slice: display correct score